The White Tiger

 The young man then tried to do what the old innkeeper said his father had done.
 Again he failed at first and had to practice three more years.
 Like the young man's mother, it turns out that all that the old innkeeper had told him had been made up because she, too, only wanted to save his life.
 But the hunter's son, not questioning her once, had practiced until he could do the tasks she said his father had done.
 The old innkeeper was filled with amazement.

-The young man pressed deeper and deeper into the mountains.
+The excited hunter pressed deeper and deeper into the mountains.
 For days and days he wandered through the wilderness.
 After all, the Kumgang Mountains have twelve thousand peaks and stretch over a vast area, and he had no means of knowing just where the White Tiger was hidden.
 So he wandered on through the vast mountain ranges.

 One day, while the hunter's son was seated on a big rock nibbling a rice ball, a ragged old woman stumbled up to him and said, "Excuse me, sir.
 Could you spare an extra rice ball for me?"